Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Abstract

 \section{Abstract}

 First, we establish the relation between the associated varieties of modules over Kac-Moody algebras $\affg$ and those over affine $W$-algebras.
-Second, we prove the Feigin-Frenkel conjecture on the singular supports of $G$-integrable admissible representations for the degenerate cases in the sense of Frenkel-Kac-Wakimoto \cite{FKW92}.
-In fact we show that the associated variates of $G$-integrable degenerate admissible representations are irreducible $\Ad G$-invariant subvarieties of the nullcone of $\fing$, by determining them explicitly.
-Third, we prove the $C_2$-cofiniteness of a large number of simple $W$-algebras, including all the (non-principal) exceptional $W$-algebras recently discovered by Kac-Wakimoto \cite{KacWak08}.
+Second, we prove the Feigin-Frenkel conjecture on the singular supports of $G$-integrable admissible representations.
+In fact we show that the associated varieties of $G$-integrable admissible representations are irreducible $\Ad G$-invariant subvarieties of the nullcone of $\fing$, by determining them explicitly.
+Third, we prove the $C_2$-cofiniteness of a large number of simple $W$-algebras, including all the minimal series principal $W$-algebras \cite{FKW92} and the exceptional $W$-algebras recently discovered by Kac-Wakimoto \cite{KacWak08}.